-- Individual assignments: the students need to download from the Net, relevant data (mainly financial time series such as Stock Prices and Exchange Rates), perform some analyses using the appropriate econometric software, write and submit a report.
+- Individual assignments: the students need to download from the Net relevant data (mainly financial time series such as Stock Prices and Exchange Rates), perform some required analyses using a the appropriate software, write and submit a report.

 |Continuous assessment||Partial exams||General exam|